kartoza/miniSASS/docs/src/user/guide/register-login-logout.md

 After filling in all the required fields, double-check to ensure accuracy.
 Click on 2️⃣ the `Register` button to proceed.

-On successful submition you will see the registration in progress message.
-To complete the regstration process you need to activate your account.
+On successful submission you will see the registration in progress message.
+To complete the registration process you need to activate your account.

 ![registration in progress](./img/register-login-logout-3.png)

 ## How do I Activate account

-Go to your email and check the activation email for the account activation sended by the miniSASS.
+Go to your email and check the activation email for the account activation sent by the miniSASS.

 ![Activate Account Email](./img/register-login-logout-4.png)